Longneko/CS50_finalProject/README.md

 * DB interface:
   - Deleting objects (and resolving dependencies)
 * Web application:
-  - End-user UI: displaying meal contents
   - Admin UI: managing users and their admin access
-  - CSS and layout fit for human beings (partially there)
+  - CSS and layout more fit for human beings (partially there)

 ## Requirements:
 - Python 3.6